cagrikucukbesleme/FrontendBootcamp/README.md

-# Studies done during Java Backend Bootcamp.
+# Studies done during Front-End Bootcamp.

 ## You can review my projects that I developed.